Entertainment Week Lagos and Livespot X Festival

 Recommended articles

-Entertainment Week Lagos, a revolutionary ecosystem and platform, is bringing the entertainment and tech world to Lagos, Nigeria to collaborate, network, ideate, showcase, and exchange knowledge & resources.
-From the 11th - 18th of December, Entertainment Week Lagos will play host to a line-up of activities:
+The aim of the EWL Workshops is to provide our community with the skills, knowledge and practical experience required to be successful in the present-day workforce.
+Participants get to learn from educators and mentors, who facilitate through Masterclasses, Labs and Tech Incubators.

-Entertainment Week Lagos intends to provide the Nigerian ecosystem with the skills, knowledge, and practical experience required to be successful in today's entertainment sector.
-Participants get to gain knowledge from educators and mentors who will lead masterclasses and workshops in partnership with the British Council.
+Here’s the line-up of activities for the rest of the week!
+Stay tuned for greatness!!!

 There are a limited number of spaces available, to register for the workshops, visit https://ewlagos.com/workshops-registration/